houtaru/Cross-Road/README.md

 ### Build
 First create a foler named build, which will be used to build and run everything.
 Typing the following lines in the command line to build. <br />
-*Tips: If you want more obstacle skins, paste them into **assets/images/obstacle/** before build the game.
-Or remove **build** folder and do this step again to update skin.*
+*Tips: If you want more obstacle skins, paste them into **assets/images/obstacle/** before build the game, or remove **build** folder and do this step again to update skin.*
 ```
 mkdir build
 cd build